 - The temperature of the water you use

-Luckily, it’s not tough to achieve both of these goals.
+Luckily, it’s not tough to achieve both goals.
 Here’s how you do it…

 What To Do

-- Pour your espresso into a long glass then add the hot water.
+- Pour your espresso into a long glass, then add the boiling water.
 Either combine these ingredients 1:1 or use 1/3 espresso to 2/3 water.
-Experiment until you find what works
+Experiment until you find what works.

-Note: if you pour the hot water first and add the espresso shot, you won’t get the same crema.
+Note: if you pour the boiling water first and add the espresso shot, you won’t get the same crema.
 The crema is that thin layer of foam you see on top of an espresso.
-This occurs when the oils and carbon dioxide in the beans mix as the shot is pulled.
+This occurs when the oils and carbon dioxide in the beans mix as you pull a shot.